A Helpful Sleep Prop

 3. It can easily be taken to grandma's, on vacation, or anywhere else you need to go.
 If you forget to bring it, no problem!
 There are many free apps that play white noise or whatever sound you prefer.

 4. A sound machine is a great sleep association, which is something that tells the baby it's time to sleep.
 Turning on the sound machine is part of Gideon's bedtime routine.
 It lets him know that the next thing coming is being placed into his crib and us leaving the room.

-There are a few things to keep in mind if you do decide to use a sound machine.
+There are a few things to keep in mind if you do decide to use a sound machine (and I highly recommend you do).
 The most important is that you don't want to put it right next to the baby's ears.
 Our sound machine is sitting on a bookshelf on the opposite wall from his crib.
 A baby's ear drums are delicate, and although it would take a really loud sound machine to hurt them, it's always better to err on the side of caution.
 There's no benefit to having it right next to them anyway; they will hear it no matter where it is in the room.